Mr5niper/WindowsAudioControl-CLI-wGUI/Docs/README.md

 {"listenSet":{"id":"{CAPTURE-ENDPOINT-ID}","name":"Microphone","enabled":true,"verifiedBy":"registry"}}
 ```

----

 Tips:
 - This command only targets Capture devices.
 If you try a Render device, it won’t match.
-- Use `audioctl list --json` to get both Capture (for `--id`) and Render endpoints (for `--playback-target-id`).
+- Use `audioctl list --json` to get both Capture (for `--id`) and Render endpoints (for routing).
-- If you see “device not found (active only)”, ensure the microphone is connected/enabled and visible in `audioctl list`.
-- If the name matches multiple capture devices, rerun with `--index N` using the indices shown in the disambiguation prompt.
+- If the name matches multiple capture devices, rerun with `--index N`.

 ---

 # Audio Enhancements (SysFX) – Vendor Toggles (CLI)
 Use `audioctl enhancements` to enable or disable “Audio Enhancements” (SysFX) on an endpoint using a vendor‑first method.
 Many drivers (e.g., Realtek/Waves) expose Enhancements via device‑specific registry DWORDs under MMDevices; this tool writes those DWORDs (when known) and verifies the change.

 Key points: